 That's right!
-You might not have expected this post since I play in a band called Wasted 24/7 (just sneaking in some promo here) and pretty much embodied that term for a big part of his life, but aside from the occasional accident (damn you woman, feeding me gin tonic when I asked for water), I haven't touched a drink in 13 months.
+You might not have expected this post since I play in a band called Wasted 24/7 and pretty much embodied that term for a big part of his life.
+But aside from the occasional accident (damn you woman, feeding me gin tonic when I asked for water), I haven't touched a drink in 13 months.

 That sounded much more serious than it is though 😉 When I decided to quit drinking for a while I had no plan, no goal to reach, no nothing.
 I just decided that, starting that day, I wouldn't drink until I wanted to drink again.
 Meanwhile, I'd observe what would change in my life because of that decision and what wouldn't.

 To my surprise I actually liked it and it was a lot different from what I expected, so I decided after a year it's time to share my experiences.
 If it sounds like I'm trying to convince you not to drink with this post, that's not my intention at all.
 But if you ever thought about it, here's what you can expect:

 1. 80% of Your Hangover Is Not Caused By Alcohol

 I totally didn't expect this because when I was still drinking, all my non-drinking friends kept rubbing it in my face how they didn't have hangovers.
 I suspect that was just because they went home early.